Index

 Employment Among Secondary Mental Health Service Users

 The inequalities gap in the employment rate among people in contact with secondary mental health services and who are on a Care Plan Approach is high in Hull at 62.2 percentage points.
-During 2021/22, the overall employment rate was 70.5% so this means that around 11% of people in contact with secondary mental health services were in employment.
+During 2020/21, the overall employment rate was 73.2% (not shown) with an employment rate of 11% for people in contact with secondary mental health services giving an inequalities gap of 62.2 percentage points.

 Compared with benchmark